sadsonmk/alx-low_level_programming/0x12-singly_linked_lists/README.md

 2. Add node
 The file 2-add_node.c is a function that adds a new node at the beginning of a list_t list.

+3. Add node at the end
+The file 3-add_node_end.c is a function that adds a new node at the end of a list_t list.